vtex-apps/shelf/README.md

 ## Blocks API
 :construction: :construction: :construction:

-This app have an interface that describes what are the rules that the blocks must implement when you want to use the shelf block.
+This app has an interface that describes what are the rules that the blocks must implement when you want to use the shelf block.

 ```json
   "shelf": {